LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 ## How LoginRadius Single Sign-On Authentication Works?

-Since now you know what is single sign on, let’s understand how LoginRadius SSO is superior.
+Since now you know what is an sso login, let’s understand how LoginRadius SSO is superior.
 Single sign on (SSO) can be implemented in several ways, but typically follows a standard or protocol, as well as several technologies which can enforce the standards/protocols listed below.

 ### 1. Web SSO